A geometric Iwatsuka type effect in quantum layers: Special classes of layers

 provided $B_0$ is sufficiently large.
 We conclude that, for any $\tilde\delta>0$,

 as $B_0\to+\infty$.
 Putting this together with \eqref{eq:HO_low_bound} we arrive at the expansion

 valid as $B_0\to +\infty$.

-In turn, $H$ is also purely absolutely continuous by \cite[Thm XIII.85]{RS4}.
-The present situation is particular because $H$ is also also invariant with respect to $s$-translations, i.e. in the $z$ direction.
+In turn, $H$ is also purely absolutely continuous by Ref.~\onlinecite[Thm XIII.85]{RS4}.
+The present situation is particular because $H$ is also invariant with respect to $s$-translations, i.e. in the $z$ direction.
 Using the partial Fourier--Plancherel transform in $s$, we find that $\tilde{H}$ is unitarily equivalent to the operator having the following direct integral decomposition

 The physical contents of this decomposition is obvious: $T[0]$ is a purely absolutely continuous operator describing the edge-state-induced transport in a two-dimensional Dirichlet strip due to the perpendicular magnetic field \cite{BrRaSo_07,GeSe_97,HiSo_08}, and so is $T[\eta]$.
 The difference between $T[\eta]$ and $T[0]$ which `adds' to the absolute continuity of $H$ is the square of the momentum in the $z$ direction where the motion is free.